The Pythagorean Theorem was named after famous Greek mathematician Pythagoras. It is an important formula that states the following: a2 + b2 = c2

 a = √144 = 12

-Take the quiz below to see how well you understand this lesson.
+Take the Pythagorean theorem quiz below to see how well you understand this lesson.

 Buy a comprehensive geometric formulas ebook.
-All geometric formulas are explained with well selected word problems.
+All geometric formulas are explained with well selected word problems so you can master geometry.